kanchan120/netflix-data-analysis/README.md

 # netflix-data-analysis
+Netflix Data: Cleaning, Analysis, and Visualization This project involves loading, cleaning, analyzing, and visualizing data from a Netflixdataset.
+We'll use Python libraries like Pandas, Matplotlib, and Seaborn to work through the project.
+The goal is to explore the dataset, derive insights, and prepare for potential machine learning tasks.
 "A comprehensive data analysis project on the Netflix dataset to clean data, handle missing values, and visualize trends like content distribution and top-rated categories."

 "Movies vs TV Shows Comparison"